mhosseinf/Project_11/README.md

 India and China have the highest number of recorded disasters, with 260 each.
 This is largely due to their large populations and extensive geographical areas, which increase their vulnerability to a wide range of disasters, including floods, earthquakes, and storms.

-These countries' disaster profiles are influenced by their geographical locations, climate patterns, and population density

 Limitations: